Pat Freiermuth Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 - In last week's outing against the Ravens, Freiermuth was targeted four times, picking up 26 yards on three receptions.

-- Freiermuth's 11 receptions (15 targets) have netted him 77 yards (25.7 ypg) and two touchdowns in his last three games.
+- Over his last three outings, Freiermuth's 11 catches have turned into 77 yards (25.7 ypg) and two touchdowns.
+He's been targeted 15 times.

 Freiermuth's Pittsburgh Teammates